-Along with the financial incentive, the NSHP will provide nonfinancial support services, such as offering marketing and technical assistance to builders, as well as training to building officials and salespeople.
+Along with the financial incentive, the NSHP may provide nonfinancial support services, such as offering marketing and technical assistance to builders, as well as training to building officials and salespeople.
 The Energy Commission may provide more assistance to builders choosing to build to Tier II energy efficiency levels.
-The Energy Commission's goal is to help the building and solar industries to the maximum extent feasible construct and sell new energy-efficient solar homes.
+The Energy Commission's goal is to help the building and solar industries, to the maximum extent feasible, construct and sell new energy-efficient solar homes.

-By participating in the NSHP, applicants authorize the Energy Commission and/or the program administrators6 during the term of the NSHP to obtain information from the utility serving the project to verify compliance with program requirements, including requirements for system interconnection to the utility grid.
-In addition, the applicant must provide the Energy Commission with new homeowner contact information when requested by the Energy Commission and/or the program administrators.
+By participating in the NSHP, applicants authorize the Energy Commission, during the life of the NSHP, to obtain information from the utility serving the project to verify compliance with program requirements, including requirements for system interconnection to the utility grid.
+In addition, the applicant must provide the Energy Commission with new homeowner contact information when requested by the Energy Commission.

 The NSHP may be periodically evaluated and modified to ensure progress toward program goals.
-The evaluation may include comparing the expected energy generation of systems to the actual output over time; determining the cost-benefit profile of systems; and assessing overall program progress toward meeting installed capacity targets.
+The evaluation may include comparing the expected energy generation of systems to the actual output over time, determining the cost-benefit profile of systems, and assessing overall program progress toward meeting installed capacity targets.
 In addition, an evaluation could include investigating risks to long-term achievement of expected performance levels, such as the effects of unforeseen shading or poor system maintenance, and identifying potential actions that would reduce those risks.
-Lastly, the NSHP may be modified in the future to address the eligibility of solar thermal electric systems, which are potentially eligible for funding under the CSI as a result of Senate Bill 107.7
+Lastly, the NSHP may be modified in the future to address the eligibility of solar thermal electric systems, which are potentially eligible for funding under the CSI as a result of Senate Bill 107.6

-Funding for the NSHP is provided through the Energy Commission's Renewable Resource Trust Fund in accordance with Public Resources Code Section 25744.5 and 25751, which authorizes the allocation and use of funding available for emerging renewable technologies in the Renewable Resource Trust Fund to fund photovoltaic and solar thermal electric systems in accordance with the eligibility requirements established under SB 1.
+Funding for the NSHP is provided through the Energy Commission's Renewable Resource Trust Fund in accordance with Public Resources Code Sections 25744.5 and 25751, which authorize the allocation and use of funding available for emerging renewable technologies in the Renewable Resource Trust Fund to fund photovoltaic and solar thermal electric systems in accordance with the eligibility requirements established under SB 1.